AER: explanation and definition.

 Creating my company

-ARE is a public benefit for jobseekers who demonstrate their willingness to create a new project, whether salaried or self-employed.
-The advantage of the ARE is that it can be combined with income from professional activity.
+ARE is a public benefit for job seekers who want to start a new project, whether as an employee or freelancer.
+The cool thing about ARE is that you can get this benefit while also earning income from your work.

-The conditions differ depending on whether you are employed in the private, public or self-employed sectors.
-This measure is designed to encourage business start-ups or takeovers.
+The requirements vary depending on whether you are a private sector, public sector, or self-employed employee.
+This measure is intended to encourage business creation or takeover.

-Other schemes exist for entrepreneurs: ARCE, ACRE and NACRE.
+There are other schemes available for entrepreneurs: ARCE, ACRE or NACRE.

-They are all tools that encourage business creation and the growth of self-employment throughout the country.
+They are all tools that encourage business creation and the growth of independent work across the country.

-Faced with changes in the labor market, encouraging individual mobility and transitions between salaried employment and entrepreneurship is one of the current government's priorities.
+Faced with the changes sweeping the labor market, encouraging individual mobility and transitions between salaried employment and entrepreneurship are among the priorities of the current government.

 What is ARE?

-The ARE is paid to people who are involuntarily unemployed.
-To qualify, however, you must have worked for at least 1 month prior to the termination of your previous employment contract.
+ARE is paid to people who involuntarily lost their job.
+To get it, though, you need to have worked at least 1 month before your last job ended.

-It ceases to be paid when you return to paid employment or self-employment, in France or abroad.
+It stops being paid when you return to paid employment or self-employment, in France or abroad.

-The length of time the ARE is paid is equal to the length of the jobseeker's affiliation period, which is taken into account for the opening of his or her entitlement to the allowance.
+The duration of payment of the ARE is equal to the duration of affiliation of the job seeker taken into account for the opening of his rights to the allowance.

-If the person is under 53, this corresponds to the 28 months preceding the end of their contract.
+If the person is under 53, this corresponds to the 28 months before the end of their contract.

-If she is over 53, the last 36 months are taken into account.
+If they are over 53 years old, the last 36 months are taken into account.

-Whether you are over or under 53, the conditions for receiving ARE are as follows:
+Whether you are over or under 53 years old, the conditions to meet to benefit from ARE are as follows:

-• You must be considered involuntarily deprived of your job as a result of redundancy, dismissal, contractual termination, non-renewal of a fixed-term contract, resignation considered legitimate or for personal reasons.
+• You must be considered involuntarily unemployed due to redundancy, dismissal, conventional termination, non-renewal of a fixed-term contract, resignation considered legitimate, or for personal reasons.

-• You must be registered with Pôle Emploi or have completed a training course in your personalized project for access to employment (PPAE).
+• You must be registered with Pôle Emploi or be completing training as part of your personalized plan to return to employment (PPAE).

-• You must perform positive and repeated acts to find a job.
+• You need to take positive and repeated actions to find a job again.

-• You must be endorsed by Pôle Emploi, which must verify that you are eligible for the benefit in relation to your last job.
-The length of affiliation depends on your age, and the number of hours worked during the period in question.
+• You'll need approval from Pôle Emploi (the French job center), which will verify your eligibility based on your last job.
+The length of eligibility is calculated based on your age and the number of hours worked during the period considered.

-The net daily amount of ARE cannot be less than €29.06 (or €20.81 if you are in training).
+The daily net amount of ARE cannot be less than €29.06 (or €20.81 if you are taking a training course).
 It is divided into two parts:

 • A fixed amount of €11.92

-• A variable portion (40%) based on your daily reference salary
+• A variable portion (40%) based on your reference daily wage

-You are not exempt from paying pension contributions, which amount to 3% of the variable portion calculated on the basis of your daily reference salary.
-ARE is also subject to CSG and CRDS.
+You are not exempt from paying pension contributions, at a rate of 3% of the variable portion calculated according to your daily reference salary.
+The ARE is also subject to the payment of the CSG and CRDS.

-The main advantage of the ARE is that it can be partially combined with your new professional remuneration.
+The main advantage of the ARE is its potential partial combination with your new professional remuneration.

-The amount of ARE received is then equal to the amount of benefits to which you are entitled, less 70% of the gross remuneration from your new activity.
+The amount of the ARE received is then equal to the amount of benefits you are entitled to, minus 70% of the gross salary from your new activity.

-Your total earnings must not exceed the average reference salary used to calculate your benefits.
+The total of your compensation must not exceed the average reference salary used as the basis for calculating your benefits.

-The ARE ends if this happens, or if you receive business start-up aid or daily allowances from Social Security.
+The ARE ends if this happens, or if you receive business creation assistance, or daily allowances from Social Security.

-Since October 1, 2014, you can combine your ARE entitlements with your earnings until your rights are exhausted.
+Since October 1, 2014, you can combine your ARE (unemployment benefits) with your earnings until your rights are exhausted.

-They then benefit from greater financial comfort during the launch period, without which they would not have been able to bring it to fruition.
+They then benefit from greater financial ease during the launch period, without which they would not have been able to make it happen.

 Written by our expert Paul Lasbarreres-Candau